How To Perform A Self-Examination For Skin Cancer At Home

 In this blog, we’re providing a clear outline of how you can complete a self-examination skin cancer screening at home.
 However, this self-examination should not replace your annual visits to Dr. Perri.
 Board-certified dermatologists are qualified to identify all types of skin cancers, which is why you should have one check your skin on a regular basis.

 If, after you complete your self-examination skin cancer screening, you notice any moles that look irregular, new, or just plain odd, call Dr. Perri to make an appointment right away.

 How to Perform a Self-Examination Skin Cancer Screening at Home

-While everyone in Spring should take time to perform a self-examination skin cancer screening at home every month, it is especially vital for people with reduced immunity, people who have had skin cancer in the past, and people with a family history of skin cancer to be sure they regularly check their skin for any skin abnormalities.
+While everyone should take time to perform a self-examination skin cancer screening at home every month, it is especially vital for people with reduced immunity, people who have had skin cancer in the past, and people with a family history of skin cancer to be sure they regularly check their skin for any skin abnormalities.